hippocrat-dao/ERC20-holder-snapshot/log/README.md

 # HUM-Transaction-Log
-All Humanscape Tx logs for record.
+All Humanscape Transfer logs for record.

+If you can query all transfer events at once, you do not need to segment like below.

 transferLog01 : 8345679-8393104